jkim99/ConradIsCool/README.md

 Last Updated: September 8th, 2017

-This application is for convience and educational purposes only and is not associated with Aspen or Follet School Sollutions.
+This application is for convenience and educational purposes only and is not associated with Aspen or Follet School Sollutions.
 This app does not save or store any personal information such as usernames, passwords or grades.

 In no event shall I be liable for any special, direct, indirect, consquential, or incidental damages or any damages whatsoever, whether in an action of contract, negligence or other tort, arising out of or in connection with the use or contents of this service.